Apple shares on verge of record high after Buffett comments

 “You still have a relatively inexpensive stock and an ecosystem that would be extremely hard to replicate,” Ghriskey said.
 “We concluded that Apple would come out with something and calm the market, and make investors look to the future.”

 Since its quarterly report, nine analysts have raised their price targets for Apple, while six have reduced their targets.
-The median price target for Apple’s stock has risen from $189.48 to $192.43, which is 7.5 percent higher than Monday’s price.
-(Reporting by Noel Randewich; Editing by Tom Brown)
+The median price target for Apple’s stock has risen from $189.48 to $192.43.
+At that price, Apple’s stock market value would be $989 billion, compared to $909 billion on Monday.